Stepan Bandera: Organisation of Ukrainian Nationalists

-In total, approximately 7,000 people participated in these mobile groups, and they found followers among a wide circle of intellectuals, such as Ivan Bahriany, Vasyl Barka, Hryhorii Vashchenko and many others.

-Formation of the UPA

 World War II

-Before World War II territory of today’s Ukraine was split between Poland, the Soviet Union, Romania and Czechoslovakia.
-Prior to 1939 invasion of Poland, German military intelligence recruited OUN members into Bergbauernhilfe unit, also smuggled Ukrainian nationalists into Poland in order to erode Polish defences by conducting a terror campaign directed at Polish farmers and Jews.
+Before World War II the territory of today's Ukraine was split between Poland, the Soviet Union, Romania and Czechoslovakia.
+Prior to the 1939 invasion of Poland, German military intelligence recruited OUN members into the Bergbauernhilfe unit and smuggled Ukrainian nationalists into Poland in order to erode Polish defences by conducting a terror campaign directed at Polish farmers and Jews.
 OUN leaders Andriy Melnyk (code name Consul I) and Bandera (code name Consul II) both served as agents of the Nazi Germany military intelligence Abwehr Second Department.
 Their goal was to run diversion activities after Germany's attack on the Soviet Union.
 This information is part of the testimony that Abwehr Colonel Erwin Stolze gave on 25 December 1945 and submitted to the Nuremberg trials, with a request to be admitted as evidence.